Edward VIII: Prince of Wales

 Edward was officially invested as Prince of Wales in a special ceremony at Caernarfon Castle on 13 July 1911.
 The investiture took place in Wales, at the instigation of the Welsh politician David Lloyd George, Constable of the Castle and Chancellor of the Exchequer in the Liberal government.
 Lloyd George invented a rather fanciful ceremony in the style of a Welsh pageant, and coached Edward to speak a few words in Welsh.

 When the First World War broke out in 1914, Edward had reached the minimum age for active service and was keen to participate.
 He had joined the Grenadier Guards in June 1914, and although Edward was willing to serve on the front lines, Secretary of State for War Lord Kitchener refused to allow it, citing the immense harm that would occur if the heir apparent to the throne were captured by the enemy.
-Despite this, Edward witnessed trench warfare first-hand and visited the front line as often as he could, for which he was awarded the Military Cross in 1916.
+Edward visited frontline trenches several times, for which he was given the Military Cross in 1916.
 His role in the war, although limited, made him popular among veterans of the conflict.
 He undertook his first military flight in 1918, and later gained a pilot's licence.

 Edward's youngest brother, Prince John, died at the age of 13 on 18 January 1919 after a severe epileptic seizure.
 Edward, who was 11 years older than John and had hardly known him, saw his death as "little more than a regrettable nuisance".
 He wrote to his mistress of the time that "[he had] told [her] all about that little brother, and how he was an epileptic.
 [John]'s been practically shut up for the last two years anyhow, so no one has ever seen him except the family, and then only once or twice a year.
 This poor boy had become more of an animal than anything else."
 He also wrote an insensitive letter to his mother which has since been lost.
 She did not reply, but he felt compelled to write her an apology, in which he stated: "I feel such a cold hearted and unsympathetic swine for writing all that I did ...
 No one can realize more than you how little poor Johnnie meant to me who hardly knew him ...
 I feel so much for you, darling Mama, who was his mother."